-As I scholar, I pursue the intersections of new media, feminism, and popular culture.
-Web 2.0, shifting norms of information literacy, the decentering of facts, the pressure to be continuously accessible, and the impact of special-interest communities and similarity biases online all pose opportunities for digital rhetoricians such as myself to explore the ways in which individuals create meaning out of the overwhelming tidal wave of information that is the internet.
+My research and writing interests sit at the intersection of new media, post/feminism, and popular culture.
+Web 2.0, shifting norms of information literacy, the decentering of facts, the pressure to be continuously accessible, and the impact of special-interest communities and similarity biases online all pose opportunities for digital rhetoricians to explore how individuals create meaning out of the overwhelming tidal wave of information on the internet.

-- Presswood, A. (Forthcoming, 2019).
+Presswood, A. (2019).
 A Killer Rhetoric of Alternatives: Re/Framing Monstrosity in My Friend Dahmer.
 In Leigh Anne Howard and Susanna Hoeness-Krupsaw’s (Eds.)
 Performance, Cultural Construction, and the Graphic Novel.
 New York, NY: Routledge.